-received from the State Police by such school to confirm the individual has no criminal history.
+1 Individuals who submit and receive such criminal history record checks on behalf of the Academy received from the State Police by such school to confirm the individual has no criminal history.
 Absent such confirmation, a criminal history record check shall be performed.

-Individuals working in multiple schools may authorize the release of a prior criminal history records check with another school in lieu of an additional check for either direct employment or working regularly and consistently under contract in the schools.
+Individuals working in multiple districts or Academies may authorize the release of a prior criminal history records check with another district or Academy in lieu of an additional check for either direct employment or working regularly and consistently under contract in the schools.

 Individuals who previously received a statutorily required criminal background check and who have been continuously employed by a school district, intermediate school district, public school academy or non-public school within the State, with no separation, may have their previous record check sent to the Academy in lieu of submitting to a new criminal background check.
-If this method is used, the must confirm that the record belongs to that individual and whether there have been any additional convictions by processing the individual's name, sex and date of birth through the Internet Criminal History Access Tool (ICHAT).
+If this method is used, the School Leader must confirm that the record belongs to that individual and whether there have been any additional convictions by processing the individual's name, sex and date of birth through the Internet Criminal History Access Tool (ICHAT).